-Good Sites: Regardless of the device you are browsing from, the website responds nicely and still presents the information in a clear, easy to understand way.
+Regardless of the device you are browsing from, the website responds nicely and still presents the information in a clear, easy to understand way.
 It is important to distinguish having a responsive site from a mobile site.
 Mobile sites are a separate website that is designed specifically for mobile devices.
 A responsive site is the same website you see on a desktop, that automatically restructures the content depending on the size of the device screen.

-Bad Sites: We’ve all seen them.
+We’ve all seen them.
 The sites that are too big for your phone.
 These sites require you to scroll left and right to view the entire page or have elements that overlap each other and provide a horrible user experience.
 Having a mobile site like GoMobi although better than nothing, doesn’t make the cut for good design.
 You often sacrifice quality content and user experience for a templated site that doesn’t match your existing design and has limited functionality.

 Is it up to date?

-Good Sites: Good websites are never “finished”.
+Good websites are never “finished”.
 Good sites are living breathing things that are constantly changing and growing.
 Backed up by analytical data, good websites obsess over how to better engage their user.
 Through A/B testing, continual updating, and thoughtful expansion, you can keep a website up to date with industry changes and variance in user behavior.
 There is always something that can be improved on a website.
 So it’s well worth the investment to have someone that can perform ongoing maintenance when needed.
 This is also important for your sites SEO.
 As Robin Burton talks about in her article for

-Simply put, if you update your website often with high quality content, search engines will love you for it."
+Simply put, if you update your website often with high quality content, search engines will love you for it.

-Recommenation: Constantly revisit your site and website strategy.
+Constantly revisit your site and website strategy.
 Using analytic data, evaluate what is working and what isn't.
 Form hypothesis about how updates will impact usage and implement through a testing process to make sure your actions have the most meaningful impact.

 At Revenue River we take great care in making sure that strategy is the driving force behind our design and development.
 From identifying the voice and messaging of the site, to comparing heatmap and other analytical data of the current site, we carefully craft a gameplan that promotes the most meaninful aspects of the business to the appropriate personas.
 Recently we adopted the Growth Driven Design (GDD) methodology presented by HubSpot because of the analytical approach to web design.
 Making sure that your actions are backed up by data and then systematically updating the site falls right in line with our idea of what "Good Design" is all about.
 You can read more about GDD here.

-All in all, it’s pretty evident when there is thought put into a website and when there is not.
+It’s pretty evident when there is thought put into a website and when there is not.
 Although good and bad web design can be subjective (beauty is in the eye of the beholder), the fundamentals behind the site are what makes the real difference.
 There is much more to a site than the paint on the outside of the house.
 Taking care in planning out your strategy, identifying your audience personas, and keeping your site up to date, you are sure to compete in the digital environment.
 Focusing on forming meaningful connections with your audience will allow you to recognize the important elements to include on the site, and provide the easiest access to your products and services.